1

 connection with objective reality.
 We base our principles on reality

-—a real universe cannot have a cosmic edge.
-Period.
+—and a real universe cannot have a cosmic edge.
 The question

 If something is real (has a physical reality) then it can be